BU-CLOUD-F20/Secure_MultiParty/README.md

 ---
 # 6. Release Planning:
-ToDo: This section will need to show how incremental features and functions will be delivered...
+*TODO: This section will need to show how incremental features and functions will be delivered...*
 - [ ] Identify user stories
 - [ ] Associate user stories with different releases (One "release" per sprint with 5 sprints for the project)
   * This should ease/guide sprint/planning sessions
   * The initial iteration is expected/likely to have higher-level details.
+  * Detailed user stories and plans to be detailed on [taiga](https://tree.taiga.io/project/jonathanchamberlain-performance-analysis-of-secure-multi-party-computations-in-the-cloud/timeline)

+## Some Preliminary Goals by Sprint:
+  * Sprint 1: September 17, 2020 - October 1, 2020
+    - [ ] *TODO*
+  * Sprint 2: October 1, 2020 - October 15, 2020
+    - [ ] *TODO*
+  * Sprint 3: October 15, 2020 - October 29, 2020
+    - [ ] *TODO*
+  * Sprint 4: October 29, 2020 - November 12, 2020
+    - [ ] *TODO*
+  * Sprint 5: November 12, 2020 - December 3, 2020
+    - [ ] *TODO*

 **__Questions:__**
 * After answering earlier questions this will be easier to plan